-Wait periods are reasonable at 14 days for illness and just three days for injury.
-The exception is cruciate ligament conditions, which have an extended six-month wait period that cannot be waived by exam.
+Wait periods are reasonable at 14 days for illness coverage and just three days for injury.
+The exception is cruciate ligament conditions, which have an extended six-month waiting period that cannot be waived by exam.

 Pets Best touts that they process most claims in just three to five days.
 They also offer direct deposit, plus a “Vet Direct Pay” option.
 Once you submit paperwork for payment directly to your vet, that provider will remain on file for the next time you need to pay vet fees.

 With all the (good features/positives), we might have considered Pets Best for our top pick were it not for some mixed customer reviews.
 Comments on Pet Insurance Review and Trustpilot are largely on the positive side.
 But Pets Best didn’t score nearly the same rave reviews as Healthy Paws, which led us to rank them a runner-up, still a very solid showing.

 - Pets Best – BestBenefit Plus Plan consistently yielded the lowest monthly premiums when we ran our quote comparisons.

 - Highly customizable plans, including a midrange “Plus” plan that covers exam fees for covered conditions, which some other insurers exclude.

 - Most quotes are processed in a quick three- to five-day turnaround time.

 - Wait period is extended to six months for cruciate ligament conditions.